MadhavMadan336/RESTAURANTS-PROJECT/SECURITY.md

 # Security Policy

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+We want to ensure that our restaurant's online presence remains secure and up-to-date.
+Here are the versions of our platform that we currently support with security updates:

 | Version | Supported          |
 | ------- | ------------------ |